markgordon22/MAKE-YOUR-MARK/README.md

 ## Testing ##

-Lighthouse was used to assess the accessibility, performance, seo and best practices and generated a report based on the mentioned criteria on a desktop and mobile.
+[lighthouse](https://developers.google.com/web/tools/lighthouse) was used to assess the accessibility, performance, seo and best practices and generated a report based on the mentioned criteria on a desktop and mobile.
 Lighthouse was a handy testing tool as it free, easy to use and not time consuming.
 Below are the four pages results.